1. What is the project doing?

 A. The Semantic Web is an evolution of the World Wide Web that, rather than just linking from one document to another, focuses on their meaning in relation to each other.
 Linked Data is a set of technologies to achieve this for data, creating a web of data.
 You can check progress on our linked data work by visiting the blogs, the linked data section or you can follow the UK Linked Data Working Group on twitter for up to date news on developments

 While the technical details are complicated, and very well explained by resources like Jeni Tennison’s practitioner’s blog the important thing is how it enables people to exchange links to information and the context for that information.
 For example, you might point to Bartholomew School, and it will have attributes such as “head teacher”, and be part of the collection “All schools in Oxfordshire”.

-A. Go to the Apps page, where you’ll find information on all applications and visualisations that people have submitted so far, a link for submitting your own application and facilities for joining in discussions.
+A. Go to the Apps page, where you’ll find information on uses of data, submitted so far, including mobile apps and visualisations.
+If you log-in you can submit your own application and join the discussions.

-A. Data.gov.uk uses a search engine to offer several ways of finding the data you want.
+A. Data.gov.uk provides a search engine to offer several ways of finding the data you want.
 You can view all the datasets to see everything that is currently available, or search by keyword, category, themes, file format or department/agency.
 Each dataset provides guidance on accessing its data.

 A. Excluding personal and sensitive information, all information created by public sector bodies is, in principle, available for re-use.
 In the past, different approaches were adopted by local and regional authorities and individual agencies.
 The government is now widely encouraging all previously inaccessible public information to be made accessible through this website.
 For more details on what is being prioritised you should have a look at the National Information Infrastructure or check the data request section of the site.

 A. Given the vast volumes of data, it will be some time before everything can be made available.
 If there are particular datasets that you believe should be made available more quickly, please use the data request process.